anira-project/anira/docs/sphinx/custom_engines.rst

-    /* The rows a handler of this pipeline sees on this context: the context's, then one per added engine and provider usable here (engine ANIRA_ENGINE_CUSTOM, engine_id the engine's id), the default provider first.
+    /* The rows a handler of this pipeline sees on this context: the context's, then one per added engine and provider usable here (engine ANIRA_ENGINE_CUSTOM, engine_id the engine's id): the listed providers the query keeps, in list order, or the CPU path alone for an engine without a list.
 Every call runs the engines' queries. */ uint32_t count = 0;
     anira_pipeline_capabilities_backends(pipe, context, sizeof(anira_backend_id), &count, NULL);
     anira_backend_id* rows = malloc(count * sizeof *rows);
     anira_pipeline_capabilities_backends(pipe, context, sizeof(anira_backend_id), &count, rows);

-    /* One edge: host memory to the engine on a provider (zero-copy to the default provider and XNNPACK, a host copy the engine makes itself to every other). */ anira_backend_id to = ANIRA_BACKEND_ID_INIT;
+    /* One edge: host memory to the engine on a provider (zero-copy to ANIRA_PROVIDER_CPU and XNNPACK, a host copy the engine makes itself to every other). */ anira_backend_id to = ANIRA_BACKEND_ID_INIT;
     to.engine = ANIRA_ENGINE_CUSTOM;